derek-zhou/maildir_commander/README.md

 * [mu](https://www.djcbsoftware.nl/code/mu/)
 * erlang OTP 21+
 * socat, which is used to re-export the `mu server` compatible interface
+* inotify-tools, for watching the Maildir for new mails

 ## the server